Foundation Models for Causal Inference via Prior-Data Fitted Networks: Problem setup

 \textbf{Research question:} PFNs have shown to be an effective way to construct tabular foundation models.
-However, a causal inference setting $\mathcal{C}$ comes with additional challenges, such as the distinction between observational and interventional distribution ans well as identifiability assumptions.
-Our main research question is:
+However, a causal inference setting $\mathcal{C}$ comes with additional challenges, such as the distinction between observational and interventional distribution as well as identifiability assumptions.

-Below, we introduce our CausalML consisting of (1)~appropriate priors (see Section~\ref{sec:priors}) and (2)~a training algorithm for the underlying PNFS (see Section~\ref{sec:training}).
+In the following, we introduce CausalFM consisting of (i)~appropriate prior distributions that allow for approximating \emph{interventional} predictive posterior distributions as in Eq.~\eqref{eq:ppd_approx}(Section~\ref{sec:priors}) and (ii)~a training algorithm for the underlying PNFS (see Section~\ref{sec:training}).